kkosiba/ecommerce-frontend/README.md

 `npm start`

 <!-- For PayPal to work, one needs to provide `REACT_APP_PAYPAL_SANDBOX_ID` environment variable in `frontend/.env.development`.
 The ID can be obtained [here](https://developer.paypal.com/developer/accounts/). -->

-## Known issues
-1. Succesful login/registration does not redirect user to the previously visited page.